pictureknight/compressed_visuals/README.md

 1. Copy all the text from your NFT metadata

-2. Click on the button below to start the tool and wait for it to load
+2. Click on the "launch binder" button below to start the tool and wait for it to load

 3. In the left panel double-click on RECREATE.ipynb